aisingapore/TagUI/README.md

 If you know JavaScript coding and want to be more expressive, you can even use JavaScript directly in the flow.
 If not, you will still enjoy friendly but powerful features such as repositories to store your reusable objects, datatables for batch automation, and a Chrome extension which creates automation flows by recording your actions.
 For rapid prototyping, there's also an interactive live mode for trying out TagUI steps or JavaScript code in real-time.

+This is a full-feature and free open-source tool, there's nothing to upgrade to or any paid subscription.
+To feedback suggestions or bugs, kindly [raise an issue](https://github.com/tebelorg/TagUI/issues) or email ken@tebel.org.
 Originally developed by a test automation engineer to avoid writing code when automating web interactions.

 # Set Up
 TagUI is in v1.5 and runs on macOS, Linux, Windows